Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Optima Golf Simulator Projector Rear View

-Our top slot for best overall golf projector goes to the Optoma GT1090HDR because of its potent bang for the buck.
-There are higher quality golf projectors at a considerably steeper price, but this golf projector sits at the point where technical capability intersects with dollars spent.
-In today’s world, affordability matters.
+After the tests I’ve conducted, my top slot for the best golf simulator projector ever goes to the Optoma GT1090HDR because of its potent bang for the buck.
+There are higher quality golf simulator projectors at a considerably steeper price, but this model sits at the point where technical capability intersects with dollars spent.
+And I think in today’s world, affordability matters a lot.

-You can’t beat the two Ls that this projector brings: laser and lumens.
-The DuraCore laser means no lamp-filter replacement, letting you swing away for 30,000 unfettered hours.
-And you’ll be driving into an image brightened by 4,200 lumens, meaning you can keep the lights on or place it outside.
+You can’t beat the two L's that this projector brings: laser and lumens.
+The DuraCore laser means no lamp-filter replacement, letting me swing away for 30,000 unfettered hours, which really impressed me.
+And remember, you’ll be driving into an image brightened by 4,200 lumens, meaning you can keep the lights on or place the projector outside.

-Sharp, crisp clear images are what make indoor golf feel so real.
-The Optoma GT1090HDR brings 1080p with 4K input, along with a contrast ratio of 300,000:1.
-Because it’s a short-throw projector, you can mount it 4’ 4” away for a picture that’s 120 inches.
-A smaller indoor space can become a rocking driving range.
+What I particularly like about this model is the sharp, crisp clear images that make indoor golf feel so real.
+The Optoma GT1090HDR brings 1080p golf with 4K input, along with a contrast ratio of 300,000:1.
+Because it’s a short-throw projector, I can mount it 4’ 4” away for a picture that’s 120 inches.
+I like that the short throw means that a smaller indoor space can become a rocking driving range.
+That’s so cool!

 Pro's